NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

 **Learning Outcomes**

-* High level overview of several array technologies and methylation metrics
-* Perform quality check, filtering and normalization of raw data
-* Perform differential methylation; both on single CpG as on a regional level
-* Gain biological insight by gene ontology analysis
+In this tutorial, we will provide examples of the steps involved in analyzing 450K methylation array data using R and Bioconductor.
+The different steps include: importing the raw data, quality control checks, data filtering, different normalization methods and probe-wise differential methylation analysis.
+Additional approaches such as differential methylation analysis of regions, gene ontology analysis and estimating cell type composition will also be presented.

 ..
 Contents
 .. ========